• Skip to primary navigation

 We were fussing over what we should bring, and my husband joked that we should bring a Minnesota "salad" - basically a desserty item made with things like Cool Whip, fruit, pudding, etc.

-One thing led to another, and we ended up coming up with a "Minnesota-Canadian Fusion" version of Snickers Salad, which we brought to the event last night.
+Anyway, one thing led to another, and we ended up coming up with a "Minnesota-Canadian Fusion" version of Snickers Salad, which we brought to the event last night.
 (Along with my Bananas Foster Upside Down Cake, just in case our creation didn't turn out well!)

 Canadian Candy Bar Salad